 ~Peter F. Drucker~

 Client Jakob Asks: I’m in upper management in an international corporation and I want to move higher in my company.
-My peers have hired executive coaches.
+My peers have leveraged corporate executive coaching.
 Sometimes I see great results, but sometime I don’t see that it made a dramatic difference for them.
 What can I do to make sure my executive coaching boosts me up the corporate ladder?

 Coach Joel Answers: Executive coaching is a significant investment, not only in money, but in time and commitment.
 You want it to be meaningful to you.